Routeam

 • Competitive analysis, user research, persona development, storyboarding, and the creation of prototypes at various levels of fidelity.

-• This recognition stemmed from observations, surveys, personal experiences, and initial discussions with our target demographic, leading us to formulate our problem statement!
+• This recognition stemmed from observations and discussions with our target demographic.

 Problem Statement: